BullDF/topology-in-nmt/final_paper/final_paper.typ

 On the other hand, the partial correlations for the Chinese-English pair become weaker as shown in @fig:partial_correlation, with statistically insignificant $p$-values in the English-Chinese direction and the averaged case.
 This shows that token count, in the Chinese-English case, is strongly confounding with the correlation between Wasserstein distances and BLEU scores.
 In other words, the difficulty in translating longer sentences stands out more in this case, possibly overwriting the topological differences in the attention maps that the model generates.
 We will try to provide reasons for this outcome in @sec:error_analysis below.

-== Error Analysis <sec:error_analysis>
+== Model Limitations: Chinese Translation Truncation <sec:error_analysis>

-This section makes an effort to analyzing possible explanations for the observed results.
-Particularly, we would like to examine the distributions of BLEU scores by delving into assessing the translations that the model generates.
-As mentioned in @sec:translation_quality, the translations for the Chinese-English pair are generally worse than the translations for the French-English pair, with approximately 10 points lower BLEU scores on average.
-Therefore, understanding if this is a systematic issue or just random errors is important.

-Among the 2,000 Chinese-English sentence pairs, I selected and analyzed the 10 sentence pairs with the lowest average BLEU scores.
-One severe problem I identified is that many Chinese translations are truncated and incomplete.
+The Chinese-English results reveal an important limitation of the NLLB model that affects the reliability of our correlation analysis.
+As noted in @sec:translation_quality, Chinese translations achieve approximately 10 points lower BLEU scores than French translations on average.
+To understand whether this represents systematic model failure or expected typological difficulty, we analyzed the 10 sentence pairs with the lowest average BLEU scores.
+Upon investigation, we discovered that the NLLB model frequently truncates English-to-Chinese translations.
 For example, the English sentence

 #quote(block: true)[
   _At 10:00pm, Sun Yijie, who had been pregnant for four months, was released on bail of NT\$200,000._